grpc/proposal/A10-avoid-grpclb-and-service-config-for-localhost-and-ip-literals.md

 ## Rationale

-The problem is likely to be noticeable only for "localhost" and ipv4/ipv6 literal targets, because grpc clients connecting to targets which are not in a machine's "hosts" file and/or parseable as an ip literal need to reach out to DNS servers and wait for A/AAAA lookup time anyways (unless the grpc client is using a resolver that does client-side caching).
+The latency problem is likely to be noticeable only for "localhost" and ipv4/ipv6 literal targets, because grpc clients connecting to targets which are not in a machine's "hosts" file and/or parseable as an ip literal need to reach out to DNS servers and wait for A/AAAA lookup time anyways (unless the grpc client is using a resolver that does client-side caching).
+This problem could perhaps be fixed by implementing DNS caches within grpc clients, but that would be more complex.

-This could perhaps be fixed by implementing DNS caches within grpc clients, but that would be more complex.
+The problem related to Java error handling in certain environments only practically affects gRPC-Java clients which target "localhost" or ip literals, and so this problem only needs to be dealt with for "localhost" and ip literals.

 Also note that while special-casing "localhost" seems wrong in principle because its special status is really a convention rather than an